wework/wework.github.io/_drafts/react-reflux-to-redux.markdown

 class App extends Component {
   render() {
     // Notice dispatch() from the Redux API is included as a prop
-    // from the connect() function
+    // from the connect() function.
     const {
       showFilters,
       dispatch
     } = this.props;

-    // Bind toggle() action to dispatch() so it hits our Redux root reducing function: const actions = bindActionCreators({
+    // Bind toggle() action to dispatch().
+You need to bind all
+    // actions to dispatch() or it will not be picked up by the
+    // combined Reducer created in src/redux/modules/reducer.js
+    const actions = bindActionCreators({
       showFiltersToggle
     }, dispatch)